-TABLE OF DETECTED CONTAMINANTS

-TABLE OF BETEGIES CONTINUING ATTS Contaminant Violation Yes / No Date of Sample Detected (Avg/Max) (Range) Unit of Measure MCLG Regulatory Limit (MCL, TT or AL) Likely Source of Contamination DISINFECTANTS Residual Chlorine No Daily 0.5 - 1.0 mg/l NA 4.0 Water additive used to control microbes.
-INORGANICS Copper No 9/23/20 22.2 ug/l 2 ND - 29.2 ug/l 0 AL = 1300 Corrosion of household plumbing systems; Erosion of natural deposits; leaching from wood preservatives.
+TABLE OF DETECTED CONTAMINANTS Regulatory Violation MCLG Detected (Avg/Max) Unit of Measure Limit Likely Source of Contaminant Yes / No Date of Sample (Range) , TT or AL) Contamination DISINFECTANTS Water additive used to control 0.5 - 1.0 Residual Chlorine Daily mg/l NA 4.0 INORGANICS 9/23/20 Corrosion of household plumbing Copper 22.2 ug/l 2 0 No ug/l AL = 1300systems: Erosion of natural deposits: ND - 29.2 leaching from wood preservatives

-Lead No 9/23/20 1.0 ug/l 1 ND - 1.2 ug/l 0 AL = 15 Corrosion of household plumbing systems; Erosion of natural deposits. ------ ---- --------- ------------------------- ------ --- --------- ---
+Lead 9/23/20 1.0 ug/l 1 No No No 1.2 ug/l 0 AL = 15 Corrosion of household plumbing systems; Erosion of natural deposits. -- ------ --- --------- ---

-^{1 -} The level presented represents the 90th percentile of the 10 sites tested.
+- 1 The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead values detected at your water system.
-The action level for lead was not exceeded at any of the sites tested.
+The action level for lead was not exceeded at any of the sites tested. - 2 The level presented represents the 90th percentile of the ten sites tested.
+A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
+The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
+The action level for copper was not exceeded at any of the sites tested.